qcodespp/qcodespp.github.io/docs/source/parameters.rst

 Parameters
 ==========

-``Parameter`` s represent a single value that can be set or read from an instrument. ``Parameter`` s can be simple, like a voltage or current, or more complex, like a waveform or a list of values.
+A ``Parameter`` represent a single value that can be set or read from an instrument.
+A ``Parameter`` can be simple, like a voltage or current, or more complex, like a waveform or a list of values.
 Either way, they are more than just a number; the have units, labels and other properties that help to keep track of what they represent.
 See `the QCoDeS documentation <https://microsoft.github.io/Qcodes/examples/Parameters/Parameters.html>`__ for more information.

 Custom parameters
 -----------------